Coherent Organization of Passive Scalar from a Point-Source in a Turbulent Boundary Layer: Abstract

 \section{Abstract}

-The spatial organization of a passive scalar plume originating from a point source in a boundary layer is studied to understand its meandering characteristics.
+The spatial organization of a passive scalar plume originating from a point source in a \RevisionText{turbulent} boundary layer is studied to understand its meandering characteristics.
 We focus shortly downstream of the isokinetic injection ($1.5\le x/\delta \le 3$, $\delta$ being boundary layer thickness) where the scalar concentration is highly intermittent, the plume rapidly \textit{meanders}, and \textit{breaks-up} into concentrated scalar pockets due to the action of turbulent structures.
 Two injection locations were considered: the center of logarithmic-region and the wake-region of the boundary layer.
-Simultaneous quantitative planar laser-induced fluorescence (PLIF) and particle-image velocimetry (PIV) were performed in a wind-tunnel, using acetone vapors to measure scalar mixture fraction and velocity fields.
+Simultaneous quantitative \RevisionText{acetone} planar laser-induced fluorescence (\RevisionText{Ac-}PLIF) and particle-image velocimetry (PIV) were performed in a wind-tunnel, to measure scalar mixture fraction and velocity fields.
 Single- and multi-point statistics were compared to established works to validate the diagnostic novelties.
-Additionally, the spatial characteristics of the plume intermittency were quantified using `blob' size, shape, orientation and mean concentration.
-It was observed that straining and break up were the primary plume-evolution modes in this region, with little small-scale homogenization.
-Further, the dominant role of coherent vortex motions in meandering and break-up of the plume was evident.
-Their action is found to be the primary mechanism by which the scalar injected within the log-region is transported away from the wall (`large meander events').
-Strong spatial correlation was observed in both instantaneous and conditional fields between the high scalar concentration regions and the individual vortex heads.
-This coherent transport was weaker for wake-injection case, where the plume only interacts with outer vortex motions.
+Additionally, the spatial characteristics of plume intermittency were quantified using `blob' size, shape, orientation and mean concentration.
+It was observed that straining, break up and spatial reorganization were the primary plume-evolution modes in this region, with little small-scale homogenization.
+Further, the dominant role of coherent vortex motions in plume meandering and break-up was evident.
+Their action is found to be the primary mechanism by which the injected scalar is transported away from the wall in high concentrations (`large meander events (LMEs)').
+Strong spatial correlation was observed in both instantaneous and conditional fields between the high concentration regions and individual vortex heads.
+This coherent transport was weaker for wake-injection, where the plume only interacts with outer vortex motions.
 A coherent-structure based mechanism is suggested to explain these transport mechanisms.